popphp/pop-acl/README.md

 $acl->addRoles([$editor, $reader]);
 $acl->addResource($page);

-$acl->deny('editor', 'page', 'add')   // Neither the editor or reader can add a page
+// Neither the editor or reader can add a page
+$acl->deny('editor', 'page', 'add');

+// The editor can edit a page
+$acl->allow('editor', 'page', 'edit');

+// Both the editor or reader can read a page
+$acl->allow('editor', 'page', 'read');

-    ->allow('editor', 'page', 'edit') // The editor can edit a page ->allow('editor', 'page', 'read') // Both the editor or reader can read a page ->deny('reader', 'page', 'edit'); // Over-riding deny rule so that a reader cannot edit a page
+// Over-riding deny rule so that a reader cannot edit a page
+$acl->deny('reader', 'page', 'edit');

 if ($acl->isAllowed('editor', 'page', 'add'))  { } // Returns false
 if ($acl->isAllowed('reader', 'page', 'add'))  { } // Returns false